AI as Coordination-Compressing Capital: Task Reallocation, Organizational Redesign, and the Regime Fork: Introduction

 \section{Introduction}

 The dominant framework for analyzing AI's labor market effects is task-based: technology changes which tasks are feasible, who performs them, and at what cost. \citet{acemoglu2019} formalize this as a displacement-reinstatement dynamic, where automation removes workers from existing tasks while new task creation reinstates labor demand. \citet{agrawal2026} refine this approach, showing that AI can enhance worker productivity without automating tasks---by expanding the technologically feasible task set ($\bar{\tau}$) or broadening individual workers' feasible task sets ($\Omega(i)$).
-Their key insight is that productivity (captured by geometric-mean uniformity of the task distribution) and inequality (captured by Shannon entropy) are different functionals of the same equilibrium distribution and can move independently or even in opposite directions.
+Their key insight is that productivity (captured by geometric-mean uniformity of the task distribution) and inequality (captured by Shannon entropy, which measures distributional uniformity and thus moves inversely with inequality) are different functionals of the same equilibrium distribution and can move independently or even in opposite directions.

 These models share a structural limitation: they hold organizational architecture fixed.
 Workers are reallocated across tasks, but the hierarchy through which work is coordinated---spans of control, management layers, reporting structures---is treated as exogenous.
 This matters because a growing body of evidence suggests that AI's organizational effects may be as consequential as its task-level effects. \citet{ewens2025} document that U.S.\ public firms flattened their hierarchies following AI adoption, reducing management layers across a sample of more than 3{,}100 firms. \citet{babina2025} find a parallel pattern: firms investing in AI shifted toward flatter structures with proportionally fewer mid- and senior-level employees. \citet{bloom2014} show that information technology and communication technology have distinct and sometimes opposing effects on firm organization---information technology (IT) decentralizes while communication technology (CT) centralizes---suggesting that the organizational channel deserves explicit modeling. \citet{bresnahan2002} find that IT investment raises productivity only when accompanied by complementary organizational restructuring, implying that the reorganization channel may dominate the direct task-level channel.
 A related limitation concerns measurement: standard growth accounting absorbs AI's contribution into TFP, obscuring its role as a distinct input rather than an augmentation of existing capital or labor~\citep{farach2025}.